Betternet VPN Review For Australia in 2022: Is It Worth A Try?

 Betternet was once a highly reputed VPN service, at least among the “free” audience.
 However, recent years and several legislations have hit the service hard and left it a shadow of its former self.

-A CSIRO study revealed the provider sells adverts to users, which permit the installing of cookies onto devices.
+A CSIRO study revealed the provider sells adverts to users in Australia, which permit the installation of cookies onto devices.
 This makes it susceptible to featuring many ads, not being fully secure, and not offering any data protection.

-I would instead advise users to opt for a safe service, like PureVPN, which keep users anonymous and safe online at extremely affordable rates, and does not sell adverts to users!
+I would instead advise users to opt for a safe service in Australia, like ExpressVPN or NordVPN, which keeps users anonymous and safe online at extremely affordable rates and does not sell adverts to users in Australia!

 - Jurisdiction: Where is Betternet from?

-- Security: Can Betternet Keep Me Safe Online?
+- Security: Can Betternet Keep Me Safe Online in Australia?

-- Leaks: Does Betternet Leak Your IP, DNS & WebRTC?
+- Leaks: Does Betternet Leak Your IP, DNS & WebRTC in Australia?

 - Servers: How Many Servers Does Betternet Have?

-- Streaming: Can I Unblock Netflix US and Other VoDs?
+- Streaming: Can I Unblock Netflix and Other VoDs in Australia?

-- Compatibility: Can I Use Betternet on All My Devices?
+- Compatibility: Can I Use Betternet on All My Devices in Australia?

-- Pricing: How Much Does Betternet Cost Exactly?
+- Pricing: How Much Does Betternet Cost Exactly in Australia?

 Jurisdiction: Where is Betternet from?

-Betternet LLC operates out of Canada.
+Betternet LLC operates out of the US.
 This would make Betternet an extremely unsafe option to use due to multiple reasons.
-The foremost reason is that Canada is a founding member of the Five Eyes surveillance alliance.
+The foremost reason is that the US is a founding member of the Five Eyes surveillance alliance.

 This alone means that the VPN has to follow Data Retention Laws, meaning it is not a safe option.
 Local authorities and other 14 eyes alliance countries can gain access to user logs, diminishing any claims of digital anonymity by VPNs based out of the US.